When Should Family Visit Newborn Baby?

 2. Practice Clear and Kind Communication Around Boundaries

 There are a lot of different opinions when it comes to the question, “When should family visit a newborn baby?”.
-These opinions range from quite conservative (no visitors until baby has received 3 month immunizations) to quite liberal (everyone is welcome in the birthing room and for an extended stay in the home).
+These opinions range from quite conservative (no visitors until new baby has received 3-month immunizations) to quite liberal (everyone is welcome in the birthing room and for an extended stay in the home).

 And it’s not just new parents that have these opinions.
 Eager family and friends have their own opinions, which may or may not jive with new parents’ opinions.
 And this is why it can become a tricky situation to navigate.